 Machine learning for streaming data: Practical insights

-Prerequisite knowledgeIntermediary understanding of machine learning for batch data.
-Intermediary understanding of Spark and Scala is also desirable.
+- An intermediary understanding of machine learning for batch data An intermediary understanding of Spark and Scala (useful but not required)

 What you'll learn

 - Discover the main challenges when applying ML techniques to data streams, how to deploy an ML pipeline for data streams in streamDM, and preprocessing methods, as well as supervised and unsupervised learning algorithms for data streams

 Heitor Murilo Gomes is a researcher at Télécom ParisTech focusing on machine learning—particularly, evolving data streams, concept drift, ensemble methods, and big data streams.
 He coleads the streamDM open data stream mining project.